nfdi-de/section-metadata-wg-onto/.github/ISSUE_TEMPLATE/mapping-tool.md

 ---
 name: mapping tool
-about: This issue template should be used to introduce and discuss  a new mapping tool or framework our working group needs to consider for evaluation and recommendation.
+about: This issue template should be used to discuss a mapping tool or framework..
 title: 'Mapping Tool - '
 labels: mapping, tool or framework
 assignees: ''

 ---

-This is a subtask of the charter epic #7 that deals with the introduction of a specific mapping tool or framework
+This issue is associated with the charter epic #7.
 ----
-# Which mapping tool or framework do you want to introduce to our Working Group?
+# Which mapping tool or framework do you want to discuss?
 [please provide links to further resources that describe this mapping tool]

 # Why do you think this mapping tool or framework is relevant in the context of our working group?